-HistoryHomework.com has been designed to help you raise standards in your GCSE classes, dramatically cut your workload and provide you with crucial information about your individual students’s progress.
+HistoryHomework.com has been designed to help you raise standards in your GCSE classes, dramatically cut your workload and provide you with crucial information about your individual students’ progress.

-Much thought and planning has gone into creating an assessment for learning tool that works for the GCSE history teacher.
+Much thought and planning have gone into creating an assessment for learning tool that works for the GCSE history teacher.

 Instead of only learning the agreed content knowledge of a course, we value other forms of disciplinary knowledge too.
-Students should be taught to apply their content knowledge in ways that allow them to think historically through the lense of different second order concepts such as cause and consequence, similarity and difference, change and continuity and significance.
-After all, these make up Assessment Objective 2 for GCSE history.
+Students should be taught to apply their content knowledge in ways that allow them to think historically through the lens of different second-order concepts such as cause and consequence, similarity and difference, change and continuity and significance.
+After all, these makeup Assessment Objective 2 for GCSE history.

 We also believe that students should be able to grapple with contemporary sources (AO3) and make sense of historical interpretations (AO4).

 HistoryHomework.com’s varied quizzes are designed to test all of the unique skills that make up what Sam Wineburg described as the ‘unnatural act’ of historical thinking.
 They have also been designed to give you, the teacher, fingertip gap analysis data to help inform your future planning and teaching.

 If your students are going to succeed at GCSE history they need to be able to recall the content of each unit they study.
 This is vitally important.
 As a teacher, you will aim to develop this content knowledge in an engaging and interesting way, as making it memorable will help it stick in your students’ minds.
 Without possessing this content knowledge your students cannot succeed.